Chearun/vehicleDetection/README.md

 #### 1. problems / issues

 The biggest problem are false positives.
-This could be fixed with tracking vehicle through few video frames.
+It was greatly improved by using information from previous frames.
+Solution deep learning algorithm could be implemented.